Arhur1505/PitE_project/README.md

-# Hill Climb Racing Clone
+# Hill Climb Racing-Inspired Game

 A simple game inspired by **Hill Climb Racing**, written in Python using the Pygame library.

 ## About the Project

-This project is a clone of the popular game *Hill Climb Racing*, with additional integration of **Reinforcement Learning** using OpenAI Gym.
+This project is a game based on the popular *Hill Climb Racing*, with additional integration of **Reinforcement Learning** using OpenAI Gym.
 The aim is to combine traditional game mechanics with AI-driven decision-making to create an engaging and dynamic experience.

 ## Features